 Article 1.
 The Organizer

-VOLCANO ULTRA MARATHON is a sporting event organized by JIMBOFRESH.
+VOLCANO ULTRA MARATHON is a sporting event organized by Volcano Extreme SL.
 In accordance with Spanish legislation.
 It is registered as JIMBOFRESH INTERNATIONAL SL.
 He has professional legal insurance and a legal deposit of financial security.

 Article 2.
 Concept

-VOLCANO ULTRA MARATHON VUM is a 200km race with 6 stages in self-sufficiency.
+VOLCANO ULTRA MARATHON VUM is a 200km race divided into 7 days, 6 stages, multistage discipline without assistance.
 Each competitor must carry a backpack containing their mandatory equipment, food and personal equipment.
-Participants must follow the route marked by the organizers and have a road book or map.
-VOLCANO ULTRA MARATHON takes place ON APRIL 2020 (From April 3 to 13)
+Participants must follow the route marked by the organizers, they have a road book or a map.
+VOLCANO ULTRA MARATHON takes place in the month of APRIL OF 2020 (From April 3 to 13)

 Article 3.
 Program